History of Denis Shapovalov in Timeline

 2017: Inspired by G-Eazy

-2017: Top 100 ATP Ranking and Canadian Open Semi-Finals
+2017: Top 100 and Canadian Open Semi-Finals

 2017: Rogers Cup Semi-Final Breakthrough

-2017: Martin Laurendeau joined Shapovalov's Team
+2017: Martin Laurendeau joins Shapovalov's coaching team

-2018: First Interview in Russian
+2018: First Russian interview

 In 2018, Denis Shapovalov gave his first interview in Russian to Russian Eurosport commentators.

-2018: North American Summer Hard Court Swing
+2018: 2018 North American Summer Hard Court Swing

 2018: 2018 Season Start

-2018: Rob Steckley added to coaching team
+2018: Rob Steckley joins Shapovalov's coaching team

-June 26, 2019: Relationship with Mirjam Björklund
+June 26, 2019: Relationship with Mirjam Björklund begins

 October 2019: First ATP Title at Stockholm Open

-On October 20, 2019, Denis Shapovalov won his first ATP title at the Stockholm Open, defeating Filip Krajinović.
+On October 20, 2019, Shapovalov won his first ATP title at the Stockholm Open, defeating Filip Krajinović.

-2019: Rap Performance at Indian Wells
+2019: Rap debut at Indian Wells Masters

 2019: First Doubles Final and Top Canadian Doubles Player